2026 Illinois House of Representatives election: District 36

 The incumbent is Democrat Rick Ryan, who has not yet stated if he will run for re-election in 2026.

 District 37

 The incumbent is Republican Patrick Sheehan, who was appointed to the Illinois House of Representatives in April 2024, succeeding Tim Ozinga.
 Sheehan is running for re-election.

 District 38

 The incumbent is Democrat Debbie Meyers-Martin, who has not yet stated if she will run for re-election in 2026.

 District 39

 The incumbent is Democrat Will Guzzardi, who has not yet stated if he will run for re-election in 2026.

 District 40

 The incumbent is Democrat Jaime Andrade Jr., who has not yet stated if he will run for re-election in 2026.

 District 41

 The incumbent is Democrat Janet Yang Rohr, who has not yet stated if she will run for re-election in 2026.

 District 42

-The incumbent is Democrat Terra Costa Howard, who is retiring to serve as a circuit judge in Illinois's Eighteenth Judicial Circuit Court."
+The incumbent is Democrat Margaret DeLaRosa who was appointed to replace Terra Costa Howard, who resigned to serve as a circuit judge in Illinois's Eighteenth Judicial Circuit Court."
+She defeated DuPage County Board Member Lynn LaPlante in the primary.